 Later, the land was settled by early American pioneers in the mid and late 1800s, after the United States purchased Florida from Spain.

-Windermere started out as a place for wealthy northerners to “winter in Florida”.
+Windermere started out as a place for wealthy northerners to “winter” in Florida.
+This trend eventually gave way to the American dream of retiring to Florida.”.

 They were drawn to the cheap land of the time.
 Property was given away for homesteading, or sold at very low prices to encourage settlement.